sujnanpatil/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_07_AddHybridIdentityWithAzureADConnect.md

-# Lab 07: Add Hybrid Identity with Microsoft Entra Connect (Read Only)
+# [Read Only]Lab 07: Add Hybrid Identity with Microsoft Entra Connect

 # This lab is currently undergoing maintenance and may fail with multiple issue  due to licensing with Microsoft Entra.